deatil/zig-md4/README.md

 ## Zig-MD4

-zig-md4 is a MD4 hash function lib.
+zig-md4 is a MD4 hash function for Zig.

 ### Env